 Most colours, especially whites, will be discoloured with a top coat of varnish.
-It is advisable to not varnish white backgrounds to avoid yellowing.
+It’s advisable to not varnish white backgrounds to avoid yellowing.

-It is always sensible testing any varnishes or lacquers before painting directly onto your finished sign.
+It’s always sensible to test any varnishes or lacquers before painting directly onto your finished sign.

 I also flatten the sign face with fine sandpaper: 320 grit for this panel and only after the first coat of varnish.